stephen/airsonos/README.md

 specified in `<device_list>`.
 A Sonos device is specified by its IP.
 Optionally you can set also its TCP port if the device is set to not use the default port (1400).

+As long as airsonos is able to connect to at least one device, it will not end itself.

 This is the syntax:
 ```
 airsonos --devices SONOS1_IP[:SONOS1_PORT][,SONOS2_IP[:SONOS2_PORT][,...]]